NOAA-OWP/t-route/readme.md

 **Note**: The following instructions are for setting up T-Route on a Linux environment (standalone, no MPI).
 If you are using Windows, please install WSL (Windows Subsystem for Linux) before proceeding.

-### T-Route Setup and Testing Guide for Windows Users WITHOUT conda [based on pip and venv - only widely available dependencies]
+### T-Route Setup and Testing Guide for Windows Users WITHOUT conda [based on pip and venv - only widely available dependencies].
+### WARNING: INSTALLATION WITHIN EXISTING MINICONDA/CONDA VIRTUAL ENVIRONMENT NOT RECOMMENDED, PIP AND CONDA DO NOT MIX WELL, AND YOU MAY BREAK YOUR CONDA ENVIRONMENT!

 1. **Install Recommended distro:**
    - Download and install WSL2 for your Windows OS